bilal-el-chami/bilal-demo-app-10/README.md

 ### Make the project folder a Git repository and link it to GitHub:

-To link the project to GitHub, we have to [create a new repository](https://help.github.com/articles/creating-a-new-repository/) online, then init the project folder as a Git repo:
+To link the project to GitHub, we have to [create a new repository](https://help.github.com/articles/creating-a-new-repository/) online, then init the project folder as a Git repo.
+Go ahead and launch a command line in your Maven project directory and run the following commands:

 ``` sh
 $ git init